‘Tis the season of gift giving. In that spirit we put together a list of ideas for that special woman in tech in your life.

 Elevate the Career of a Woman in IT

-Sign your favorite woman in IT up for one an InspiHER Tech program.
+Sign your favorite woman in IT up for one of our InspiHER Tech programs.

 Take Charge is a job search AND job offer readiness program.
 An online course – 7 sessions over 3 weeks, from resume to offer negotiation.
 Group coaching to discover clarity about career strategy, and a step-by-step action plan with accountability so you know exactly what steps to take next.